firavoyage/blogging/projects.md

   - capsule things
 powered by fav
   - local first
-posts are downloaded local
+all blog posts are downloaded local you can read some anywhere anytime downloads and subscriptions can be imported and exported
-import and export subscription list

 - `fav` digital time capsule
 > all memories in your palm "一切追想一片手掌"